dgarage/LightningBenchmarks/README.md

 This project aims at providing a framework to benchmark any scenari, allow you to share the results, and make sure other peers can reproduce them.

+This work has been done by [DG Lab's Blockchain team](https://www.dglab.com/) for the [BSAFE.NETWORK LAYER 2 TECHNOLOGY COMPETITION](http://bsafe.network/technology-competiton/leyer2competition/).

 ## Design rationale

 We are leveraging `docker` and `docker-compose` to create a reliable and reproducible environment on any OS supporting `docker`.